 It sure is hard to be a dog.
 If only his Humans knew the struggle.
 Phew!

 Fenway and Hattie is the story of a dog and his Humans, their understandings and misunderstandings.
 It is a charming tale of true dedication and friendship.
-Fenway and his favorite Short Human, Hattie, find a way to better understand one another.
-Readers will follow along as they both learn to see things from one another’s perspective.
+Fenway and his favorite Short Human, Hattie, find a way to better relate to each other.
+Readers will follow along as they both learn to see things from the other’s perspective.

 Fenway is a perfectly passionate pooch that finds himself misunderstood by the Humans he lives with.
 His Humans don’t seem to understand that there are threatening squirrels lurking about and menacing delivery trucks that must be diverted!
 If only Fenway could get his Humans to understand his point of view.
 Faithful and persistent, Fenway spends his days protecting, playing, and problem solving on behalf of his Humans.
-Meanwhile, Fenway’s family is slowly learning to see things from his perception.
+Meanwhile, Fenway’s family is slowly learning to appreciate Fenway’s concerns.

-Victoria J. Coe keeps young readers interested and engaged by telling the story in the first person – from Fenway’s perspective.
+Victoria J. Coe keeps young readers interested and engaged by telling the story in the first person, from Fenway’s perspective.
 We see the world – the backyard, the old house, the new house, the neighborhood, even elevators – through Fenway’s ears and eyes and, especially, nose.
-That makes the world of Fenway and Hattie fresh and new and keeps readers alert, curious, and empathetic.
+That makes the world of Fenway and Hattie fresh and new, keeping readers alert, curious, and empathetic.